aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

 # final thought:
-1-save rbx to the stack
+- save rbx to the stack
-2-it copy 8byte from memory pointed by 1st argument
+- it copy 8byte from memory pointed by 1st argument
-3-then divid it with 3rd argument
+- then divid it with 3rd argument
-4-and move the result to memory pointed by 2 argument 5-until 4 argument equal 0
+- and move the result to memory pointed by 2 argument
+- until 4 argument equal 0
-6-pob value we saved in the stack back to rbx
+- pob value we saved in the stack back to rbx
-7-return 0
+- return 0

 # CONCLUSION :